ExpressionEngine/coilpack-docs/docs/index.md

 - [Database](./advanced/database.md)
 - [Add-ons](./advanced/addons.md)

-## Features

-- Twig & Blade support for many ExpressionEngine tags
-- Translate ExpressionEngine Extension Hooks into Laravel Events
-- GraphQL endpoints for ExpressionEngine content
-- Access the ExpressionEngine container inside Laravel
-- ExpressionEngine authenticated members can be referenced within Laravel

 ## Known Issues

-- Using Telescope will register a wildcard event listener that conflicts with how we translate ExpressionEngine extensions into Laravel Events.
-For now we recommend setting `TELESCOPE_EVENT_WATCHER=false` in your .env file
+- Using Laravel Telescope will register a wildcard event listener that conflicts with how we translate ExpressionEngine extensions into Laravel Events.
+For now we recommend setting `TELESCOPE_EVENT_WATCHER=false` in your .env file otherwise your site may not render properly.
 - While we fully intend to support Laravel 7, Coilpack is currently only working with Laravel 8 and 9.
 This is due to a dependency restriction in the GraphQL package we are using.
-- The Channel Entries Eloquent model is currently not evaluating whether a field is conditionally hidden.
+- The Channel Entries Eloquent model does not currently support conditional field logic.
 - Coilpack works well out of the box when using Laravel Valet and with Apache webservers, but we have noticed some issues in certain Nginx installs.
 We recommend using a configuration similar to the one below with Nginx:

 ```